 18.2 The Auditors shall be required to audit the accounts of MALGA for the year and to prepare a report or certificate for the Annual General Meeting.
 They may also be required by the President to audit the accounts of MALGA for any period within their tenure of office at any date and to make a report to the Committee.

 19.1 Any dispute between Members or between a Member and an official of MALGA shall be resolved amicably in the first instance through the process of mediation and if amicably resolved at this stage, the matter shall be deemed fully settled with no further re-course.

 19.2 If mediation fails, then such dispute shall be referred to an arbitration tribunal where an arbitrator(s) is/are appointed with the consent of the parties concerned or by the Olympic Council of Malaysia.

 19.3 All decisions published by the said Tribunals shall be final and binding upon all parties.

-20.1 MALGA may impose ‘following penalties for any infringement, non-compliance or violation of any provision of this Constitution by its Officials.
+20.1 MALGA may impose the following penalties for any infringement, non-compliance or violation of any provision of this Constitution by its Officials.
 This provision shall also apply to all Members:-

-21.1 Between Annual General Meetings, the Committee shall interpret the Article of MALGA and necessary, determine any point on which the Articles are silent.
+21.1 Between Annual General Meetings, the Committee shall interpret the Article of MALGA and, when necessary, determine any point on which the Articles are silent.

 21.2 Except where the Article are contrary to or inconsistent with the policy previously laid down by the General Meeting, the decisions of the Committee shall be binding on all Members of MALGA unless and until countermanded by a resolution of a General Meeting.